My shopping cart

 There are no shortage of beer events - from beer releases to bottle shares - where people bring their own beer.
 A quality rolling cooler can go a long way.
 Whichever you go with, make sure it can cover the basics:

-Beer drinkers geek out on glassware as much as beer.
-However chances are the beer drinker in your life has too many glasses already, and they don’t want more basic stuff.
-That means just say no to pint glasses and skip those glassware sets you can buy online that have the specialized glass for every beer style.
+Beer drinkers geek out on glassware as much as beer, however chances are the beer drinker in your life has way too many "basic" or "boring" glasses in their collection.
+Here's what they don't need:

-They want something unique, something that ill make other beer drinker jealous.
+What do they want?
+Something unique that will stand out and make other beer drinker jealous.
 Our glasses are perfect for that, but so are limited glasses from their favorite breweries (not the regular logo ones, they probably already have them).